singhkpratham/geocompr/07-read-write-plot.md

 Sometimes, packages come with inbuilt datasets.
 These can be accessed in four ways: by attaching the package (if the package uses 'lazy loading' as **spData** does), with `data(dataset)`, by referring to the dataset with `pkg::dataset` or with `system.file()` to access raw data files.
 The following code chunk illustrates the latter two options using the `world` (already loaded by attaching its parent package with `library(spData)`):^[
-For more information on data import with R packages see sections 5.5 and 5.6 of @gillespie_efficient_2016.
+For more information on data import with R packages, see Sections 5.5 and 5.6 of @gillespie_efficient_2016.
 ]